 The third important setting is ISO, which controls your camera’s sensitivity to light.
 A higher ISO is used in darker scenes, but will result in a grainier photograph.

 Having the right equipment and understanding the camera settings is nothing if you don’t know how to compose your shot.
 Food photographs are usually crisp and well lit, bringing out the texture of the food.
 Your goal is to feed your readers through their eyes, making them want to reach out to the photo and nab the food.

 When composing, remember that the food itself shouldn’t be the only thing in the shot.
 The bowl or plate that holds the food (or even a napkin or a spoon) frames the subject in such a way that the accessories emphasize its presence.
 Avoid blank spaces and create a sense of movement in the image—crumbs, flakes, all in a natural position.

-Ample light source is one of the most critical elements of food photography—find your light source and compose around it.
+Ample light source is one of the most critical elements of food photography — find your light source and compose around it.
 Do you use the light shafts streaming through the window or the increased light available coming in the doorway?
-Lighting brings out the natural color of the food, and this is very important in keeping your subjects appetizing and appealing.
+Lighting brings out the food’s natural color, which is very important in keeping your subjects appetizing and appealing.

-Angle comes after composition—you don’t want to be thinking about the silverware and the napkins when the food is ready to be shot.
+Angle comes after composition—you don’t want to have to think about the silverware and the napkins when the food is ready to be shot.

 Focus changes the primary elements of your shot.
-You wouldn’t want the fork to be the subject that is highlighted in your picture of a cake, after all.
+You wouldn’t want the fork to be the main subject in your picture of a cake, after all.

 Of course, these tips all lead up to the shot itself.
 If you want to do more with the photo, you can always edit them after the fact.
 But if your photo isn’t good in the first place, there won’t be anything to touch up.